Folklore in Multi-Objective Optimisation: Approximation

 By \cite[Theorem~2]{BRTV21} we know that this result is tight. \begin{lemma} The approximation result obtained in \cref{approx-ese-approximation} is tight, that is, the result becomes false when replacing $p$ by $p-\varepsilon$ for any positive $\varepsilon$. \end{lemma}

 We end on two final notes: First, we did not need the entire set set $\feasibleset_{SE}$ to obtain the approximation: it suffices to have one preimage for each point in $\outcomeset_{SN}$.
-Even better, if \cref{ass:wsd-bounded-closed} is satisfied, then we know that the extreme-supported non-dominated points, of which there are finitely many, contain an optimal solution for every possible weight.
+Even better, if \cref{ass:wsd-solutions-closed} is satisfied, then we know that the extreme-supported non-dominated points contain an optimal point for every possible weight.
 Hence, a preimage for each point in $\outcomeset_{ESN}$ is also sufficient.
-We already needed to assume that $\outcomeset\subseteq \RR_{>0}^p$, so the only new assumption is that $\upperimage$ is closed.
-Let us specify this: \begin{corollary} If $\upperimage$ is closed, then any set $S\subseteq\feasibleset$ with $\objective{S}\supseteq \outcomeset_{ESN}$ is \calA-approximation where $\calA$ is defined as in \cref{approx-ese-approximation}. \end{corollary}